The Respect for Marriage Act

 More information about the Respect for Marriage Act

-The Respect for Marriage Act would repeal the discriminatory Defense of Marriage Act (“DOMA”), both parts of which have already been invalidated by the Supreme Court.
+The Respect for Marriage Act repeals the discriminatory Defense of Marriage Act (“DOMA”), both parts of which have already been invalidated by the Supreme Court.
 The bill also ensures that all state and federal governments must continue to recognize and respect all marriages, regardless of the couples’ sex, race, ethnicity, or national origin.

 Related Content